kishkath/ERA3/Session22/README.md

 ## 📜 License

-This project is licensed under the MIT License.
-See [LICENSE](LICENSE) for details.
+This project is licensed under the Educational Purposes.